Momentum gauge fields from curved momentum space through Kaluza-Klein reduction: Abstract

 \section{Abstract}

-In this work we uncover the intimate relation between curved momentum space and momentum gauge fields.
-While the former concept has found consideration for some time and been shown to be tied to minimal-length models, the latter constitutes a relatively recent development in quantum gravity phenomenology.
-In particular, the gauge principle in momentum space is based on a covariant derivative-like modification of the momentum space representation of the position operator (${\hat X}_\mu = i \hbar \partial/\partial P_\mu$) as required by minimal coupling.
+In this work we investigate the relation between curved momentum space and momentum-dependent gauge fields.
+While the former is a classic idea that has been shown to be tied to minimal-length models, the latter constitutes a relatively recent development in quantum gravity phenomenology.
+In particular, the gauge principle in momentum space amounts to a modification of the position operator of the form $\hat{X}^\mu\rightarrow\hat{X}^\mu-g A^\mu (\hat{P})$ akin to a gauge-covariant derivative in momentum space according to the minimal coupling prescription.
 Here, we derive both effects from a Kaluza-Klein reduction of a higher-dimensional geometry exhibiting curvature in momentum space.
-The interplay of the emerging gauge fields as well as the remaining curved momentum space at lowest order lead to modifications of the Heisenberg algebra.
+The interplay of the emerging gauge fields as well as the remaining curved momentum space lead to modifications of the Heisenberg algebra.
 While the gauge fields imply Moyal-type noncommutativity dependent on the analogue field strength tensor, the dimensionally reduced curved momentum space geometry translates to a Snyder-type noncommutative geometry.